open-contracting/standard-development-handbook/docs/standard/technical/deployment.rst

 1. Build on continuous integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`standard/technical/deployment:2.
-Merge the development branch onto the live branch` will trigger a :doc:`build<build>`.
-For changes to the theme, rebuild the previous build of the live branch.
+:ref:`Merging branches<merge>` will trigger a :doc:`build<build>`.
+For changes to the theme's repository, you can instead rebuild the previous build of the live branch.

 The built documentation is transferred to the staging directory on the server.
 You can preview the documentation.
 For example, for OCDS 1.1, https://standard.open-contracting.org/staging/1.1/ is the staging version for https://standard.open-contracting.org/1.1/.